Editor’s note: The following article is curated from the GoDaddy community. We’ve made some light edits for formatting and clarity.

 8. Make sure you have the legal right to use the photo.

-An Important Note About Copyright: Always make sure you have the right to use the photos you want.
-Just because you can right-click/save doesn’t mean you can use any graphic you find online.
+Always make sure you have the right to use the photos you want.
+Just because you can right-click and save an image, doesn’t mean you can use any graphic you find online.
 Because you can view images in a search engine doesn’t mean they are yours to take and use.
 Big image houses now have teams of attorneys who do nothing but hunt down copyright infringers, file formal DMCA complaints and levy very large back-dated fines for illegal use of their images

 If you find a graphic you would like to use on your site, you must ask the creator or site owner for permission first.
 If you do not get an answer — do not use the graphic.
 If you are unsure if the graphic or photo is free and clear for you to use — do not use it.